-We will also post the revised Notice on our website, and if you are enrolled in an Aetna insurance plan at that time we will send you a new notice, as required.
+We will also post the revised Notice on our website, and if you are enrolled in an SilverScript insurance plan at that time we will send you a new notice, as required.

-You can ask for a copy of the revised Notice, just ask the Aetna Privacy Office at the email above.
+You can ask for a copy of the revised Notice, just ask the Privacy Office through the contact above.